-The Ministry of Agriculture (MOA): According to the Food Act, the MOA is responsible for coordinating official inspections and is the EU's contact point.
-According to the Law on GMOs, the MOA has responsibility for inspections of GE feed, GE reproduction material in agriculture (plant and animal origin), GE food of animal origin, GE animals, veterinary medicine, drugs in veterinary medicine and pesticides.
-Furthermore, the MOA is responsible for giving its consent for the intentional release of biotech products into the environment.
+The Ministry of Agriculture (MOA): According to the Food Act, the is the EU's contact point for food.
+According to the Law on GMOs, the MOA is responsible for giving its consent for the intentional release of biotech products into the environment.